FALSIFIABILITY (REFUTABILITY)

 thereby clarify the role of falsifiability in our search for better knowledge; that is, it

-Science - DAVID H. KAYE, Arizona State University - Sandra Day O'Connor College of
+Philosophy of Science - DAVID H. KAYE, Arizona State University - Sandra Day

 Supreme Court suggested that in evaluating the admissibility of scientific evidence,